pulsesai/Jetson-Nano-temperature/README.md

 # Jetson-Nano-temperature

-Bash script for measuring CPU and GPU temperature.
+Bash script for measuring CPU and GPU temperature and log it to a file every 30 seconds

 ### Download
 ```sh